ProDiCeT/Sepolia_ETH_transfer/README.md

     Never use private keys containing real funds.

-    You can obtain free Sepolia test ETH from public faucets.
+    You can obtain free Sepolia test ETH from public faucets like Google Cloud, Chainlink or QuickNode.

 🪙 Author